|Corpus Presenter, Version 14.5 (c. 40 MB Zip file). Build: October 2017.|

 Files for the Helsinki corpus

-Version 12 of Corpus Presenter is a major upgrade of the program compared to previous versions and contains many significant enhancements.
+Version 14.5 Corpus Presenter is a major upgrade of the program compared to previous versions and contains many significant enhancements.
 It is entirely free of charge and does not require registration or a password.

 If you have installed a previous version of Corpus Presenter on your computer, please remove it first (via the Add/Remove Software module in the Control Panel).
 Delete the directory C:\Program Files\Corpus Presenter as well.

-Corpus Presenter works best with Windows XP / Windows Vista / Windows 7.
+Corpus Presenter works best with Windows XP / Windows Vista / Windows 7 / Windows 8 or 8.1.
 Make sure that you have installed the latest Service Pack for Windows XP, currently Service Pack 3, June 2009, available from Microsoft at the following address:

 http://www.microsoft.com/downloads (Windows XP, Service Pack 3)

 You are not advised to use versions of the operating system older than Windows XP (i.e. not Windows 2000 and certainly not Windows 98).
 For legal reasons, I must stress that you use Corpus Presenter at your own risk.
-The program can be removed easily from your computer via the Add/Remove Software module in the Control Panel of Windows XP / Windows Vista / Windows 7.
+The program can be removed easily from your computer via the Add/Remove Software module in the Control Panel of Windows XP (called the Programs and Features module in versions of and after Windows 7).

-The current version of Corpus Presenter is Version 13, build: March 2013 (see download link above).
-It follows on Version 12 (September 2012), Version 11 (February 2009) and previous versions, including Version 7 supplied with the book.
-You do not need previous versions to run Version 12.
-You can update from the CD with the book (Version 7) directly to Version 12.
+The current version of Corpus Presenter is Version 14.5, build: October 2017 (see download link above).
+It follows on Version 14 (February 2016), Version 13 (July 2013), Version 12 (September 2012), Version 11 (February 2009) and previous versions, including Version 7 supplied with the book.
+You do not need previous versions to run Version 14.5.
+You can update from the CD with the book (Version 7) directly to Version 14.5.
+Please uninstall all previous versions and re-start your computer before installing Version 14.5.

 The book Corpus Presenter can be purchased from John Benjamins (see the relevant section of their website).
 If either you or your library purchase the book then this entitles you to support from the author.